naderhammoud1495/hw7-k8s/README.md

-# petclinic-k8s
+# hw7-k8s

-this code create a deployment and service for petclinic project in kubernetes.
+To create a deployment and service for petclinic project in kubernetes.

 ## Usage